exercism/x86-64-assembly/exercises/concept/black-jack/.docs/hints.md

 ## 4. Determine Blackjack

-- You can use both `cmp` and `test` to check for equality of two operands.
+- You can use `cmp` to compare two cards, setting the appropriate flags.
 - You can use `je` or `jz` to branch if a number is equal to the other.
 - You can reuse the already implemented `value_of_card` function.

 ## 5. Splitting pairs

-- You can use both `cmp` and `test` to check for equality of two operands.
+- You can use `cmp` to compare two cards, setting the appropriate flags.
 - You can use `je` or `jz` to branch if a number is equal to the other.
 - You can reuse the already implemented `value_of_card` function.
 - You can handle the ace case (when at least one of the cards is an ace) separately.